VisActor/VTable/docs/assets/api/en/methods.md

 Basic table updates:

 The basic table can also set the sorting status to sort the table data.
 Set sortState to null to clear the sorting status.
-If not set, the incoming data will be sorted according to the current sorting status.
+If not set, the incoming data will be sorted according to the current sorting status.In a scenario where internal sorting is disabled, be sure to clear the current sorting state before invoking the interface.

 ```
 setRecords(
     records: Array<any>,
-    option?: { sortState?: SortState | SortState[]}
+    option?: { sortState?: SortState | SortState[] | null }
   ): void;
 ```